ColonoscopyAssist Logo

 FAQs

-The actual upper endoscopy procedure typically takes 15-30 minutes.
+The actual endoscopy procedure typically takes 15-30 minutes, during which anesthesia may be administered for patient comfort.
 However, the entire appointment, including prep time and recovery, can take a few hours.
+If you have conditions like diabetes and digestive and kidney diseases, your doctor may recommend adjustments to your medications beforehand, as outlined by the National Institute of Diabetes guidelines.

 No, you won’t be fully awake during the procedure.
-You’ll receive moderate sedation, which will keep you comfortable and relaxed but may leave you with some drowsiness afterward.
+You’ll receive moderate sedation, which will keep you comfortable and relaxed, though you may feel drowsy afterward.
+It’s important to follow your doctor’s instructions about when to stop taking certain medications before the procedure and to eat or drink lightly afterward to aid recovery.

-No, due to the sedation, you won’t be able to drive yourself home.
-You’ll need to arrange for a ride with a friend or family member.
+No, due to the sedation, you won’t be able to drive yourself home after receiving anesthesia.
+It’s essential to arrange for someone to drive you home, such as a friend or family member, to ensure your safety.

 Depending on the reason for the investigation, there might be alternative tests available, such as X-rays or imaging studies.
-However, upper endoscopy often provides the most detailed view of the upper digestive tract and allows for tissue sampling if needed.
-Discuss your options with your doctor to determine the best approach for you.
+However, endoscopy often provides the most detailed view of the upper digestive tract and allows for tissue sampling if needed.
+Discuss your options with your doctor, especially if you have concerns about fasting, sedation, or the need to stop taking medicine before the procedure.

 All Inclusive Rates